 Grading

 Throughout the semester, students are assessed on how well they have met curricular outcomes.
-Final grades for all PhD in Nursing courses are submitted to the university as letter grades.
+With the exception of NURS 998/999, final grades for all PhD in Nursing courses are submitted to the university as letter grades.
 The minimum passing grade is a B (see table).

 Grade Quality Points Graduate Courses